Academic Honesty Policy and Procedures

 Our intent is to ensure the safety of our students and to ensure that the College’s environment remains conducive to the intellectual, cultural and social learning and growth that is the College’s mission.
 Pomona College takes a therapeutic approach when working with students involved in alcohol policy violations.
 Every effort is made to connect students with appropriate resources on campus.
 Pomona College employs a Drug and Alcohol Counselor with whom students may speak in strict confidence.
-Jasa Cocke is located in Wig hall and her extension is 78763.
+Jasa Cocke is located in Wig hall and her telephone number is 909-607-8763.

 The alcohol policy was written by the Student Affairs Committee on which students, faculty, and administrators serve together.
 The Student Affairs Committee has final authority over the regulations that govern student life at Pomona College.
 Pomona College complies with and enforces all federal, state, and local laws governing alcohol consumption and distribution.

 Students 21 years of age and older are permitted to possess and drink alcoholic beverages at Pomona but may not distribute, furnish, or serve alcohol to people under 21years of age or to obviously intoxicated persons of any age.

 Students under 21 years of age may not consume, possess, distribute, or sell any alcoholic beverage.

 Pomona students who live off campus are bound by this policy.